rweather/interprogram/README.md

 that mean?
 Clearly natural language processing was beyond the capabilities of the CSIRAC in 1960.

-Let's take a simple computation: `z = x^2 + y` and write out the steps of the computation in plain English:
+Let's take a simple computation, z = x<sup>2</sup> + y, and write out the primitive steps of the computation in plain English:

 1. Take the value of x.
 2. Multiply it by itself.